 The Compensation Committee has the authority to retain and terminate outside advisors, including compensation consultants and counsel, to assist it with its responsibilities, including its evaluation of our compensation plans and programs and the determination of the actual and proposed compensation for executive officers and directors.
 The Compensation Committee also has the authority to approve any such consultant's fees and the other terms of such retention, which is at RenaissanceRe's expense.
-The Compensation Committee's current utilization of outside compensation consultants on executive compensation and analysis-Governance and Compensation Process-The Use of Third-Party Advisors."
+The Compensation Committee's current utilization of outside compensation consultants on executive compensation matters is summarized below under "Compensation Discussion and Analysis-Governance and Compensation Process-The Use of Third-Party Advisors."